 LTER information managers meet in person once per year, usually in August, and hold a virtual watercooler gathering every month.
 Notes, agendas, project information, bylaws, and other information management resources are available on the information managers’ web site.

 Notice of watercoolers and other information management related activities appears on the im listserv.
-Please contact Marty Downs at the Network Communications Office or the current committee chair to join.
+Please contact Marty Downs at the Network Office or the current committee chair to join.

 For new education/outreach managers